Do you ever wonder how to make more money as a lawyer? I’m sure every lawyer wonders that at some point. The answer is surprisingly simple: Change.

 I have friends who work 80 hours per week and have plenty of clients, but they don’t get paid (enough).
 Or maybe they spend eighty hours at the office, but only half of those hours are billable.

 Others burn money on frivolous office equipment, unjustifiable marketing expenses, or memberships to organizations that they don’t use because “lawyers have to network.”

 To make more money as a lawyer, you need to change the way you think.
-Here are four ways to start doing that.
+Here are eight ways to start doing that.